‘Thoughts on Writing – Academic versus Clinical?’

 Writing takes time and few can commit a single draft without re-writes.
 That just knocks the stuffing out of the average person – so why bother?
 There are many forms of writing; case histories, reviews of virtually any publication, posts of patient comments and clinical experiences, product information of value, and that is before we come close to the academic side where a certain formality is necessary.
 I am all for trying your own style of writing whether it be formal or informal, although for podiatrists it is useful to include a bit of factual evidence.

-Perhaps there is a fear to writing, but probably time-factors contribute to the lack of production.
-Doubtless you are a brilliant clinician, but learn how to shout about it, of course with a little humility.
+Perhaps there is a fear of writing, but probably time-factors contribute to the lack of production.
+Doubtless, you are a brilliant clinician, but learn how to shout about it, of course with a little humility.

-Thanks for reading ‘Thoughts on Writing’ this article was written by David Tollafield for Busypencilcase Communications.
+Thanks for reading ‘Thoughts on Writing’ written by David Tollafield and published by Busypencilcase Communications Ltd for ConsultingFootPain under Clinician Portal.
+Original article July 2018.
+Updated April 2019